-Chris joined Quinn Emanuel’s Houston office in 2018.
+Chris is Co-Managing Partner of Quinn Emanuel’s Houston office.
 Chris is an experienced trial lawyer focused on the key disputes businesses face – from breach of contract and trade secret claims to business torts and antitrust disputes.
 A natural in the courtroom, Chris brings substantive jury-trial experience and commands the respect of judges and juries alike.
 His comfort level with going to trial is a formidable competitive advantage for his clients – both in and outside the courtroom.

 Chris represents plaintiffs and defendants in state and federal courts throughout Texas and elsewhere.
 A key to his approach (and success) is developing a close working relationship with his clients and maintaining an open, ongoing dialogue that ensures the best strategic decisions at every stage of litigation.
 Whether his clients are looking to obtain a quick settlement, or to see their matter through trial, he is prepared every step of the way.